alangarf/apple-one/README.md

 ## Serial Setup

-Depending on the baords you can use serial to communicate with the Apple1, some boards require a toggle to be set to select between PS/2 input and UART input.
+Depending on the board you can use serial to communicate with the Apple 1, some boards require a toggle to be set to select between PS/2 input and UART input.
 The UART by default will be set to 115200 (8/N/1).

 A very basic hardware flow control is implemented.
 You should turn on CTS support as this will allow you to cut and paste code into the Woz Mon without the Apple 1 missing any bytes.